 Key controls are defined as those activities that mitigate the risk of material misstatement.

 A control itself can be defined as a specific check or activity performed to ensure the control objective is met.
-As a refresher control objective is twofold: a) safeguarding of Company’s assets and b) ensuring that the financial information compliance with US GAAP.
-Examples of controls include account reconciliation, ensuring access to the accounting system is protected, etc.
+As a refresher, control objective is twofold: a) safeguarding of Company’s assets and b) ensuring that the financial information compliance with US GAAP.
+Examples of controls include review and approval of bank reconciliation, approval of POs issued to vendors, review of vendor invoices, ensuring access to the accounting system is protected, etc.

 Many companies identify and describe all relevant controls first and then identify those considered to be key.